debops/debops/docs/guides.rst

 #.
 Letting the service role create an Ansible local fact at the end of the role
    run.
-This fact, combined with the ``debops.persistent_paths`` facts will be used to determine when Ansible should be redirected.
+This fact, combined with the ``debops.persistent_paths`` facts will be used to determine when file operations by Ansible should be redirected.

 #.
 Running the ``debops.persistent_paths`` role to copy the changes made to a
    persistent location and providing them at the non-persistent path.